Unifying reciprocal and real space atomic dynamics in dilute gases

-where $e_n(t)$ is atomic energy and can be considered on average as $\frac{3}{2}k_BT$.
-Here, additional force interaction term, important for solids, is found to be negligible and not shown.
-Integrand in Eq. \ref{Eq: GK} is then dictated by atomic velocity autocorrelation functions due to nearly independent atomic velocities that lead to negligible velocity cross-correlations.
+where $E_n(t)$ is atomic energy and $\boldsymbol{F}_{np}$ and $\boldsymbol{u}_{np}$ are the force and distance between atom $n$ and $p$, respectively.
+The second force interaction term, important for solids, is negligible for monatomic dilute gases.
+Integrand in GK thermal conductivity description is then dictated by atomic velocity autocorrelation functions due to nearly independent atomic velocities that lead to negligible velocity cross-correlations.
 Velocity autocorrelations, in turn, follow an exponential decay with time.
-Thermal conductivity for a monatomic dilute gas after integration can then be simply thought of as a static modulus multiplied by a heat current autocorrelation function lifetime or $\tau_{HCACF}$, similar to Maxwell relaxation time describing shear viscosity \cite{iwashita_elementary_2013}.
+Thermal conductivity for a monatomic dilute gas, after integration, can then be simply thought of as a static modulus multiplied by a heat current autocorrelation function lifetime or $\tau_{HCACF}$, similar to Maxwell relaxation time describing shear viscosity \cite{iwashita_elementary_2013}.

-Resulting temperature dependent $\tau_{HCACF}$ along with velocity autocorrelation lifetimes, $\tau_{VACF}$ and mean normal mode lifetimes $\tau_{NM}$ from Fig. \ref{fig:mode_lifetime} are compared together in Fig. \ref{fig:lifetime}. $\sqrt{T}$ scaling is also shown as reference, representing an expected temperature dependence for lifetimes of an ideal gas.
+Resulting temperature dependent $\tau_{HCACF}$ along with velocity autocorrelation lifetimes, $\tau_{VACF}$ characterizing diffusion coefficient and mean normal mode lifetimes $\tau_{NM}$ from Fig. \ref{fig:mode_lifetime} are compared together in Fig. \ref{fig:lifetime}. $\sqrt{T}$ scaling is also shown as reference, representing an expected temperature dependence for lifetimes of an ideal gas.
 A similar temperature dependence is demonstrated for all lifetimes considered here, especially at high temperatures though a slight deviation may be due to argon gas not being an ideal gas.
-We observe negligible effect of velocity cross-correlations as demonstrated by $\tau_{HCACF} \approx \tau_{VACF}$.
+We observe negligible effect of velocity cross-correlations as demonstrated by $\tau_{HCACF} \approx \tau_{VACF}$ (see Fig. S1 in the supplementary material).
 This means that thermal conductivity and diffusion coefficients which are characterized by $\tau_{VACF}$ are different only by the static modulus term for a dilute gas.
-In Fig. \ref{fig:lifetime}, a factor of two for $\tau_{NM}$ is the appropriate and correct comparison to be made as normal mode lifetimes were found by energy autocorrelations that scale with quartic power in velocity whereas other lifetimes follow a power of two in velocity.
-Remarkably, we observe a near overlap between $\tau_{HCACF}$ and $2\tau_{NM}$ for all temperatures studied here.
+In Fig. \ref{fig:lifetime}, a factor of two increase of $\tau_{NM}$ compared with the other two lifetimes is appropriate since normal mode lifetimes are found by autocorrelations of velocity squared whereas other lifetimes are autocorrelations of velocity to the first power.
+We observe a near-overlap between $\tau_{HCACF}$ and $2\tau_{NM}$ for all temperatures studied here.
 The near identity of $\tau_{HCACF}$, $\tau_{VACF}$, and $2\tau_{NM}$ demonstrates that transport lifetimes in dilute gases are not independent quantities, but manifestations of the same underlying relaxation process.